DorothyTamYiLing/GWarrange/pipeline_and_output_files_description.md

 `make_flank_summary.R` (called by `main.sh`, for processing kmers containing N only)

 script functions:

-1. filtering kmers based on blast hit information.
+1. Filtering kmers based on blast hit information.
 Kmer passing the filter should have blast hits that fulfill the following criteria:

 Criteria 1: the kmer should show blast match to at least 95% of the genomes